 There are many different methods of aerating your lawn based on the size and soil type of your lawn.
 If you are unsure what the best way is for you then read our guide to lawn aeration.

 Areas of the lawn that get heavy traffic in the summer will be very compacted and will need forking to break up the soil and improve the drainage when the rain starts to pour.
-Ensure that you push the fork all the way into the ground to get the proper aeration and drainage.
+Ensure that you push the fork four to six inches in to the ground to get the proper aeration and drainage.

 Image credit: Everlush

 Once your lawn is treated and in pristine condition it is important to get some lawn feed down to ensure that the roots are still growing strong throughout the winter.
 You should use a different lawn fertiliser in autumn that you would use when you are preparing your garden in spring.
-We recommend using either EverGreen Autumn Lawn or Scotts Lawn Builder Autumn Lawn Food.
+We recommend using either EverGreen Autumn Lawn Care or EverGreen Premium Plus Autumn and Spring Lawn Food.
 These products are best applied using a lawn spreader to ensure even application over your lawn.
-Try the EverGreen Wizz Year Round Spreader (ideal for use with grass seed, fertiliser or even salt during the winter months to prevent your paths becoming slippery) or the Scotts EvenGreen Drop Spreader.
+Try the EverGreen Wizz Year Round Spreader (ideal for use with grass seed, fertiliser or even salt during the winter months to prevent your paths becoming slippery) or the EvenGreen Drop Spreader.
 Autumn lawn fertiliser is high in potash and phosphates which will better protect the grass from frost and icy conditions.
 High Nitrogen spring/summer feeds will encourage top growth, which is soft and easily damaged by frosts, which is not ideal for autumn lawn feeding.

 There are a couple of things you can do to help the health of your lawn following your autumn lawn care.
 It is stating the obvious but try not to walk on the lawn, if you have areas of your garden that you need to get to in the winter then please think about this beforehand such as building a path or putting down stepping stones.